-Preparing for Cambridge English: Business Higher
+Preparing for Cambridge English: Business Vantage

-1. Are you testing my business knowledge?
+1. Does the exam test my business knowledge?

 This exam is a test of English language, but in a business context.
-Of course, you will have the opportunity to write and talk about your business situation in the Writing and Speaking papers, so if you are working in a company you can draw upon your own business knowledge in these papers.
-But 'business knowledge' here includes what you've learned about the subject if you are still a student, so you are not at any disadvantage if you are in that position.
-It's the same in the Reading and Listening papers: we do not require you to have expert, specialist knowledge, but you need to be well read and therefore well informed about general international business practices.
+Of course, you will have the opportunity to write and talk about your business situation in the Writing and Speaking papers, so if you are working in a company you can use your own business knowledge in these papers.
+But you are not at any disadvantage if you only have business knowledge from your studies.
+It's the same in the Reading and Listening papers: we do not require you to have expert, specialist knowledge, but you do need to be well read and therefore well informed about general international business practices.